 By leaving your environment and daily routine, a whole new world can be opened up.
 You’ll start to notice the little things everywhere that you likely didn’t pay much attention to before.
-I like to take a camera because this is the time of discovery and inspiration.
+I like to take a camera because this is a time of discovery and inspiration.
 It’s best to take water, a snack, and some cash because you don’t always know where you’ll end up.

 One summer day I walked from my old house in West Salt Lake City, east through the city and ended up 9 miles from home.
 I was tired and glad that I had brought some cash, that I used for a bus ride home.
 On the walk, just wonder, with no destination.
-You will find where you were going, you will notice the little things and find adventure.
+You will find where you were going, you will notice the little things, and find adventure.

 There is a reason generations of thinkers and photographers have been drawn to the outdoors.
 Solitude with nature can truly work wonders for many.
-If hiking and backcountry comping isn’t your thing, you can drive to many amazing places deep into a natural wilderness, and still enjoy the view.
+If hiking and backcountry camping isn’t your thing, you can drive to many amazing places deep into a natural wilderness, and still enjoy the view.

 If you’re thinking of planning a trip to go on an adventure, with a little bit of money saved there are many things you can do.
-In the mean time go on a walk or ride your bike and let your adventure find you.
+In the meantime go on a walk or ride your bike and let your adventure find you.

 Take photos, take notes, send postcards and please share your Amazing Life.